lesleyrs/Client3/README.md

 ```
 auto-generated js by emscripten is blocking default browser shortcuts why exactly, also pressing fkeys types uppercase letters even if it doesn't steal input

-server cache changes would require manual cache update in client for now, it isn't supposed to change but as of right now there's an issue with client map crcs being changed when server maps get updated (also the cache has some interface changes rn for quest tab and another one) enable crc again after fixes
+server cache changes would require manual cache update in client for now, it isn't supposed to change but as of right now there's an issue with client map crcs being changed when server maps get updated (also the cache has some interface changes rn for quest tab and another one) enable crc again after fixes.
+Maybe also use emscripten indexeddb api to store data file?

 figure out rsaenc bug(s), i'm thinking there are multiple issues (chance of failing login), RSA_BIGINT can still fail due to wrong enc length, but the others fail due to other reasons too...